People

 Tommy Song

 Hi!
-I'm Tommy and I am a freshman at Johns Hopkins University studying Neuroscience and Public Health.
+I'm Tommy and I am a Junior at Johns Hopkins University studying Neuroscience and Public Health.
 I am most interested in the neurological basis of late life disorders and illnesses such as Alzheimer's Disease and Parkinson's Disease.
 I am planning on pursuing a MD/PhD program after undergrad, focusing on clinical neuroscience.
 Outside of lab and the library, I love to play sports (run, badminton, rock climbing, lifting), do anything outdoors, read, strum on my guitar, and mess with my baby sister.

 Allison Su

 Hi I'm Alli!
-I'm a freshman at Johns Hopkins University studying neuroscience and computer science.
+I'm a Junior at Johns Hopkins University studying neuroscience and computer science.
 In the future, I hope to go to medical school following graduation.
 I'm interested in research focusing on neuroscience related to neurological disorders and diseases.
 Outside of lab, I enjoy going on runs, exploring the city with friends, and painting.

 Elaina Regier

 Hi!
 I’m Elaina.
-I’m a sophomore at Johns Hopkins studying neuroscience and psychology, with a hope to go into academia when I finish grad school.
+I’m a Senior at Johns Hopkins studying neuroscience and psychology, with a hope to go into academia when I finish grad school.
 My main academic interests are in neurodevelopmental disorders, especially autism and ADHD, and in how environmental factors affect development (a perfect fit for the Opendak Lab!).
 I enjoy reading, digital art, and constantly cuddling with my dog Milo.

 Emily Tesone

 Hi!
-I’m Emily and I’m a freshman at Johns Hopkins University studying Neuroscience, Behavioral Biology, and Visual Arts.
+I’m Emily and I’m a Junior at Johns Hopkins University studying Neuroscience, Behavioral Biology, and Visual Arts.
 I am most interested in the prevention of neurogenetic disorders (such as Neurofibromatosis and Epilepsy), and the process of recovery after severe TBIs.
 After undergrad, I hope to obtain a MD/PhD.
 I enjoy horror movies, roller coasters, and orange jello!

 Oliver Nguyen-Lopez

 Hello!
-My name is Oliver and I am a freshman at Johns Hopkins majoring in Neuroscience and Molecular and Cellular Biology.
+My name is Oliver and I am a Junior at Johns Hopkins majoring in Neuroscience and Molecular and Cellular Biology.
 I am most interested in increasing understanding of neurodegenerative diseases for better treatments and therapies.
 I hope to attend dental school or continue neuroscience research post-graduation.
 In my free time, I enjoy playing tennis, folding origami, and exploring the outdoors!

 Lab Alumni